Arisotura/Blargboard-extras/README.md

 Overwrite the folders here with the folders on the board.<br>
 Download for Blargboard: http://github.com/StapleButter/Blargboard
 <h2>Credits</h2><br>
-Blargboard made by StapleButter, based of ABXD by Dirbaio Kawa & co.
+Blargboard made by StapleButter, based of ABXD by Dirbaio, Kawa & co.

 <h3>Themes:</h3>:<br>
 - Fiery Heatwave theme: LifeMushroom<br>